dhh1128/codecraft.co/paying-off-technical-debt.md

 Perhaps you feel that this is too much of a bother.
 For small debts, I guess it could be.
 But large debts have a way of creating toxic assets.
 You just cannot play shell games forever.
 Remember Bear Stearns and Lehman Brothers...
 <p style="padding-left:30px;text-align:center;"><span style="color:#000080;"><strong>Action Item</strong></span></p>
 <p style="padding-left:30px;"><span style="color:#000080;"><em>Find out which people in other departments besides dev understand how technical debt works.
 Recruit some allies and devise a plan to make your debts more auditable.</em></span></p>

----

-Don (2012-10-15 08:02:15)

-The key in my opinion is not to let debt accumulate from sprint to sprint.
-Control the level of function such that the debt is managed.
-True doneness minimizes debt to an acceptable level and true doneness = real quality.

----

-Daniel (2012-10-15 10:44:24)

-Good insight, Don.
-Sounds a lot like the advice to pay off credit cards regularly... :-)

----

-doug (2012-10-15 16:20:34)

-you nail exactly what I have been thinking for MANY years, but not able to articulate.
-There is a COST to such debt, but there have NOT been metrics to expose it's reality to the decisions makers

----

-Mike Ebert (@mike_ebert) (2012-10-16 00:39:33)

-When technical debt becomes too great, sometimes organizations have to declare bankruptcy--certainly technical bankruptcy, if they survive financially--I'd be interested to hear thoughts about what's involved in technical bankruptcy, esp. if there's anything non-obvious.

----

-Daniel (2012-10-16 02:01:31)

-Good comment, Mike!

-I would equate bankruptcy with declaring a codebase insolvent -- incapable of providing any future value.
-If you get to that point, you're looking at a total rewrite.

-However, this may be too simplistic.
-In my post about "The 8th Characteristic," I claimed that codebases naturally die; maybe declaring a codebase dead isn't the same as declaring bankruptcy.

-I'll noodle on it, and blog if I think of anything useful.

-What kinds of events do you associated with bankruptcy?

----

-Earned Pragmatism &laquo; Codecraft (2013-01-18 08:53:25)

-[...] architectures healthy.
-Codebases owned by this type of “architect” tend to be rife with tech debt, with no roadmap or process to haul the team up and out.
-Where there is no vision, the people [...]

----

-jasonodtr.inube.com (2013-03-06 20:25:02)

-Wonderful insight.
-What a web site you have!
-Keep it up.

----

-Kerry (2013-03-21 11:40:46)

-Greetings from Colorado!
-I'm bored to death at work so I decided to browse your website on my iphone during lunch break.
-I really like the discussion of programming comments you provide here and can't wait to read more.
-Anyhow, awesome blog!